-The Management Structure of the Council
+4. Management Structure of the Council

-Supporting the work of elected Members is the organisational structure of the Council headed by the Chief Executive as the Head of Paid Service.
-The Directors' Management Board (DMB), consisting of the Chief Executive and two Directors, considers and co-ordinates the management and future plans of the Council, providing operational leadership and support to elected Members alongside the delivery of Council services.
+A new Chief Executive was appointed in May 2017.
+To support the work of elected Members the incoming Chief Executive changed the structure of the senior leadership team from a Directors' Management Board (DMB) consisting of the Chief Executive and two Directors to a Corporate Leadership Team (CLT), consisting of the Chief Executive, two Corporate Directors and Heads of Service.
+The CLT considers and co-ordinates the management and future plans of the Council, providing operational leadership and support to elected Members alongside the delivery of Council services.